Careers advice and planning

 Applying for a teaching job in a school in England

-The five main ways of applying for a teaching job are:
+The main ways of applying for a teaching job are:

 • Specific vacancies - individual schools and multi-academy trusts recruit directly through their own advertisements and selection procedures.
 Advertisements for teaching posts start in January and the peak time is between February and June; this is how most schools recruit for teaching posts.

-• Teacher registration schemes and databases - these are mostly used by primary schools.
-You register an interest to work for a school within a particular LA area and complete a single application form.
-Your application is then sent to schools with opportunities that meet your criteria.
-Registrations may open in the autumn, so check with your LA for dates.
+• Teacher registration schemes and databases - You register your interest in working within a particular LA area and complete a single application form.
+Your application is then sent to primary schools with opportunities which meet your criteria.

-• Pool applications - these are also mostly used by primary schools.
-These are similar to registration schemes but, in addition to the central application form, you may also complete the selection process centrally.
-Schools can then select applicants to interview from the available, approved list.
-Most pool applications are for primary school opportunities.
-Dates for applications vary, so check with the relevant LA.
+• Pool applications - These are similar to registration schemes but, in addition to the central application form, you may also complete the selection process centrally.
+A school can then appoint from the available, approved list.

 • Speculative applications - these are made directly to the school.
 You will probably be more successful if you already have contacts at the school/have had a placement there.
 However, with the current national shortage of teachers, it can be a good strategy for finding opportunities for all candidates.